-Melissa Humana-Paredes’ first full season on the FIVB World Tour in 2014 was one to remember with partner Taylor Pischke.
-They posted a fifth place finish at the Grand Slam event in Sao Paulo and won the NORCECA Continental Championship, all part of earning Humana-Parades Top Rookie honours from the FIVB.
-Humana-Paredes and Pischke have been playing together since their fifth place finish at the 2012 FIVB World Junior Championships.
-They followed that up with back-to-back bronze medals at the 2013 and 2014 FIVB World Under-23 Championships.
+Humana-Paredes’ played her first full season on the FIVB World Tour in 2014 with former partner Taylor Pischke.
+They posted a fifth-place finish at the Grand Slam event in Sao Paulo and won the NORCECA Continental Championship, all part of earning Humana-Parades Top Rookie honours from the FIVB.
+They went on to finish fourth at the 2015 Pan American Games in Toronto.
+Previously the duo had won back-to-back bronze medals at the 2013 and 2014 FIVB World Under-23 Championships.
 Humana-Parades was also a silver medallist at the 2011 World Junior Championships with partner Victoria Altomare.